Russia close to using natural gas as weapon in Europe's gas crunch - Biden energy adviser

 Hochstein said gas prices in Europe have been driven higher not just by events in the region but also by a dry season in China that has reduced energy output from hydropower and increased global competition for natural gas.

-Still, while a number of factors have led to the European gas crisis, Russia is best placed to come to the aid of Europe, he said.
+Still, while several factors have led to the European gas crisis, Russia is best placed to come to the aid of Europe, he said.

 Yuriy Vitrenko, the head of Ukraine's state energy company Naftogaz, this month said Russia was trying to blackmail Europe into certifying its Nord Stream 2 gas pipeline by keeping fuel supplies low.
 The pipeline, which Washington opposes because it would circumvent Ukraine, is finished but needs approvals from Germany to start delivering Russian gas under the Baltic Sea to Europe.